Vmlweb/MEAN/README.md

 ## Libraries

-Browser side web libraries are stored in the `libs` folder and are generated via the following command.
+Browser side web libraries are stored in the `libs` folder and are generated with the following command.

 ```bash
 grunt libs